richarvey/techshift-modernise/content/page/lab3.md

 #### Cleanup

-To remove the resources you have created thus far:
+To remove the resources you have created so far:

 Select the S3 service.
 You will need to empty the DataBucketName bucket, along with the pipeline artifacts buckets.
 These will named like tsa-bootstrap-pipelineartifacts-????? and *tsagallery-pipelineartifacts-?????**.
 You can empty a bucket using the Empty button after selecting the bucket in S3.